SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex2/README.md

     ![](./images/21.png)
     </kbd>

-4. Click on Next Step button, once the memory and storage configurations are done.
+4. Click on the Next Step button once the memory and storage configurations are completed.
 In this step, you have an option to choose availability zones.
 You cannot change the availability zone of an instance once it is created.
 If you want to change the availability zone for an instance, delete the instance and re-create it with the preferred availability zone.
     <kbd>
     ![](./images/5.png)
     </kbd>

 5. Click on Next Step button.
-Here, you have an option to make configurations related to allowed connections like IP address settings.
-Then there is an Additional Features sections to make configurations on Script Server and Document Store capabilities.
+There is an Additional Features section to make configurations on Script Server and Document Store capabilities.
+Then you have an option to make configurations related to allowed connections like IP address settings.
+Select Allow all IP addresses.
     <kbd>
     ![](./images/6.png)
     </kbd>